Nolisair

 A Nationair Canada Douglas DC-8-63 in 1987 at EuroAirport Basel Mulhouse Freiburg in the old livery.

 Nolisair was a Canadian company, the parent company of Nationair Canada, a Canadian airline, and of Technair, an aircraft maintenance company.
 The company was owned by Robert Obadia.
-The headquarters was located in the Nationair Canada Building on the property of Montréal-Mirabel International Airport in Mirabel, Quebec.
+The headquarters were located in the Nationair Canada Building on the property of Montréal-Mirabel International Airport in Mirabel, Quebec.